usds/website-redesign/README.md

 This will will update some of the scss files in `assets/uswds-sass`, but will not overwrite any of your files in `assets/uswds-theme`.

-1. Update the USWDS version in `package.json`
-2. Install the package `npm install`
+1. Install the package `npm install --save-dev *new-USWDS-version-number*`
-3. Run `gulp update`
+2. Run `gulp update`
-4. Compile usds.css `gulp uswds-build-sass`
+3. Compile usds.css `gulp uswds-build-sass`
-5. Run Jekyll `bundle exec jekyll serve`
+4. Run Jekyll `bundle exec jekyll serve`